-- Reinstating the annual inflation-based index increase for the Pell Grant award. - Transferring funding to the Pell Grant to raise the maximum award amount for students if programs are cut or eliminated because of efforts to simplify financial aid programming. - Issuing the Pell Grant Payment Schedule (known as the Pell Chart) earlier to help families plan better for college costs.
+- Reinstating the annual inflation-based index increase for the Pell Grant award. - Issuing the Pell Grant Payment Schedule (known as the Pell Chart) earlier to help families plan better for college costs.

 - Increasing affordability for dual enrollment students to reduce time to graduation and overall costs to students; consider establishing a second round of institution-based experiments to provide access to Pell Grants for eligible students participating in dual enrollment programs. - Continuing Federal Supplemental Educational Opportunity Grants (SEOG).
-In 2017-18, SEOG awarded \$10.2 million in grants to almost 15,994 UW System students.
+In 2018-19, SEOG awarded \$10.9 million in grants to over 17,000 UW System students. - Exploring opportunities to make Pell Grants available to incarcerated individuals in federal and state penal institutions.